Frequently Asked Questions

 Can you send me a letter certifying that my child is enrolled as a full-time student at Montgomery College?

 Often parents need letters of certification about their son/daughter’s enrollment to provide an employer for tuition benefits or insurance companies to continue coverage and/or receive a discounted rate.
-The Office of Admissions and Records processes these requests on a daily basis.
-Students should drop off the appropriate form to the Office of Admissions and Records for processing.
-The Office of Admissions and Records also produces enrollment verification letters.
+The Office of Records and Registration processes these requests on a daily basis.
+Students should drop off the appropriate form to the Office of Records and Registration for processing.
+The Office of Records and Registration also produces enrollment verification letters.

 How can my son/daughter provide me access to his/her student record?

-The Office of Admissions and Records has a "Permission to Release/Withhold Education Record Information" form.
-Students may complete this form at the Office of Admissions and Records.
+The Office of Records and Registration has a "Permission to Release/Withhold Education Record Information" form.
+Students may complete this form at the Office of Records and Registration.
 The form allows students to designate third parties who may have full access to their student records.
-Should a parent wish to take access a student's record, they must come in person to the Office of Admissions and Records and present a picture ID and their most recent Federal Tax Return verifying that the student is a legal, tax dependent.
+Should a parent wish to take access a student's record, they must come in person to the Office of Records and Registration and present a picture ID and their most recent Federal Tax Return verifying that the student is a legal, tax dependent.